“To turn off your iPad, you press the button on the side. Let’s practice turning it off and on, and our next steps will be to explore the App Store.”

 Choosing a teacher friend to check in with can help keep you motivated and on track with your professional development plan.
 Perhaps this is a colleague with a similar goal, your principal, or even your students!
 This relationship should have a positive influence on your career path, keeping you focused on growth and professional fulfillment.

 As we head into the end of the school year, it’s the perfect time to begin the self-reflection process.
 What worked well this year?
 What didn’t?
 What would you like to improve upon next year?
 Use the end of the year as a platform to jumpstart your personalized professional development plan for the upcoming school year.
-Maybe you try something new to end the year, designate your accountability partner, or sign up for Tch Courses, professional development courses on Teaching Channel.
+Maybe you try something new to end the year, designate your accountability partner, or sign up for new and interesting professional development courses.

 We’d love to hear what you’re working on in the comments.